ethantilley/NN_GA_FlappyBird/README.md

 ## Why

-I made this program to fimilirise myself with neural networks with AI and better understand genertic algoritim.
+I made this program to put the theory I've learnt into practice, familiarising myself with neural networks and better understand the genertic algoritim.

 ## Goals With This Program
 - [ ] Stats display (high score, generation number, etc).